-Giuseppe Intini is a Clinical Associate Professor in the Department of Periodontics and Preventive Dentistry and at the Center for Craniofacial Regeneration (CCR).
-Dr. Intini earned a degree in 1995 from the University of L’Aquila, Italy.
-In 2000, he received a Master's degree in Oral Sciences, and in 2007 he received his PhD in Oral Biology and a certificate in clinical Periodontolgy from the Univeristy at Buffalo.
-From 2007 to 2012 he has been a postdoctoral felllow of Developmental Biology at the Harvard School of Dental Medicine and from 2012 to 2018 he has been an Assistant Professor of Oral Medicine, Infection and Immunity at the Harvard Schhol of Denal Medicine and a Principal Faculty member of the Harvard Stem Cell Institute.
-He also is a Diplomate of the the American Board of Periodontology.
+Born in Italy, Dr. Guiseppe (Beppe) Intini earned a degree in dentistry in 1995 from the University of L’Aquila (Italy).
+In 2000, he received a master’s degree in oral sciences from the University at Buffalo (USA), and in 2007 he received a PhD in oral biology and a certificate in clinical periodontology from the University at Buffalo (USA).
+From 2007 to 2012 he has been a postdoctoral fellow of Developmental Biology at the Harvard School of Dental Medicine and a principal faculty member of the Harvard Stem Cell Institute.
+He also is a diplomate of the American Board of Periodontology.